- The nose has a large number of sebaceous glands making it a prime target for whiteheads to develop

 - Natural solutions include facial steaming, tea tree oil and witch hazel

-Whiteheads on the nose are a mild form of acne and develop when pores become clogged with dead skin cells, excess sebum (oil) and debris.
-They present as small white or yellow bumps with a thin layer of skin over top.
+Whiteheads on the nose are a type of acne that develops when pores become clogged with dead skin cells, excess sebum (oil), and debris.
+They appear as small white or yellow bumps with a thin layer of skin covering them.
+This type of acne, known as comedonal acne, is characterized as noninflammatory and does not cause swelling, redness, or discomfort.
+However, if left untreated, whiteheads can become inflamed due to the overgrowth of Cutibacterium acnes.

 Contents